-- A BTEC Level 3 Extended Diploma in Computing
+- A BTEC Level 3 Extended Diploma in Construction

 - A GCE Advanced Level profile that demonstrates strong performance in a relevant subject or adequate performance in more than one GCE subject.
 This profile is likely to be supported by GCSE grades at A* to C (or equivalent)

 - An Access to Higher Education Certificate awarded by an approved further education institution